smartcontractkit/documentation/docs/chainlink-nodes/external-initiators/building-external-initiators.md

 layout: nodes.liquid
 section: nodeOperator
 date: Last Modified
-title: "Building External Initiators"
+title: 'Building External Initiators'
-permalink: "docs/building-external-initiators/"
+permalink: 'docs/building-external-initiators/'
-whatsnext: {"Adding External Initiators to Nodes":"/docs/external-initiators-in-nodes/"}
+whatsnext: { 'Adding External Initiators to Nodes': '/docs/external-initiators-in-nodes/' }
 ---

 An external initiator can trigger a run for any webhook job that it has been linked to.